Back to the basics: moisturizing and sealing

 How often should I do this?

 Some people moisturize and seal twice a day, some once a day and others every other day.
 I guess it’s up to your hair needs, the climatic condition where you live and the current season.
-If you live in a humid environment like I do, you may need to moisturize and seal only once a day or every other day (FYI, I live in Lagos, Nigeria).
+If you live in a humid environment like I do, you may need to moisturize and seal only once a day or every other day.
 On the other hand, if you live in a dry environment, twice a day may be necessary.

 Seasons are also important.
 For example, during winter (in temperate climates) or dry season (in tropical climates), you might need to moisturize and seal your hair twice a day.
 In Nigeria, during the dry season, there is a period between November and March when we experience some dry, dusty winds called Harmattan.
 During Harmattan, you may need to moisturize your hair twice a day.